Geometric conditions for the reconstruction of a holomorphic function by an interpolation formula: Introduction

-In this paper we give some results about the validity of the explicit reconstruction of any holomorphic function on $\mathbb{C}^2$ from its restrictions on a family of complex lines that cross the origin.
+In this paper we give some answers and improvements of the results from~\cite{amadeo4}, where we deal with a special case of the general problem of reconstruction of a holomorphic function from its restrictions on a family of analytic submanifolds.
+Here the setting is the following: on the one hand, we consider for the analytic submanifolds any family of complex lines in $\C^2$ that cross the origin.
 Such a family can be written as